Review: Advanced Elements Inflatable Kayak, Cruising In Comfort Package

 The Cruising In Comfort Package

-After a couple of discussions with Emily at Oz Inflatable Kayaks, we settled on the Cruising In Comfort Package.
+After a couple of discussions with Oz Inflatable Kayaks, we settled on their Cruising In Comfort Package.

 Bear in mind, this package best suited our needs.
 No doubt your needs will be different, if only slightly.
-So talk to Emily before ordering.
+So talk to them before ordering.

 - Advanced Frame Convertible kayak,